Galapagos Unbound

 Clothing

-- One long sleeve button up shirt for town – light poly/cotton (pack in a ziplock bag to minimize wrinkles if you care)
+- 1 long-sleeve button-up shirt for town (pack in a ziplock bag to minimize wrinkles).

 Additional Gear

-- Lip balm w/sunscreen for your day bag
+- Lip balm with sunscreen for daily use.

-- Headstrap for glasses and sunglasses – Chums, Croakies or similar
+- Headstrap for glasses or sunglasses (e.g., Chums or Croakies).

 - Water filtration system - Bringing this along will help reduce our use of single use plastic.
 Ecuador has nearly perfect tap water that can be easily filtered so it wont upset your bodys system.
 We recomend you bring a filter such as a LifeStraw, Grayle, Steripen, or Sawyer Squeeze

-- Small towel for camping.
-Beach towels are available on the snorkel boats.
+- Compact towel for camping (beach towels are provided on snorkel boats).

-- One bandana for sun protection and cooling off
+- Bandana for sun protection or cooling off.

 Toiletries and First Aid

-- Pre-moistened toilette packets or disposable shower wipes to refresh
+- Pre-moistened toilette packets or disposable shower wipes for refreshing during camping days.

-- Prescriptions and any necessary personal medicines (please be sure to bring necessary prescriptions and any needed emergency medicine such as an EpiPen, Benadryl, etc)
+- Prescriptions and any necessary personal medications – Ensure you bring all necessary prescriptions and any emergency medicine, such as an EpiPen or Benadryl.

-- Female urinary device (allows women to urinate standing up without removing clothing).
-Silicon or hard plastic ones work great.
-Popular name brands include Gogirl and Shewee
+- Female urinary device – Allows women to urinate standing up without removing clothing.
+Popular brands include Gogirl and Shewee.

 Reading List